perrochon/gb/ROADMAP.md

 * Fleshed out missions: Missions keep changing, so they are bare bones, and only described in the tutorial.

 ## Short Term Small Items
-* Looks like trails only show 3 segments, but we keep 5.
-Also, we probably no longer need to make copies.
-* We don't display trails for planet ships, so maybe we can clear them out
 * Feature: Destination star system.
 Needs new location type (gating fog of war)
 * Better looking spinner - may need to copy more XML
 * Re-creating missions on each build and copy them into res directory.

 ## Short Term Larger Items
 * Population on planets (per race, and do correctly).
 Fix "Make Factory" etc.
-* Money
+* Money as primary resource
 * Settings! stats, click targets, fog of war/advanced sensing.
 AI support (off, low (build factories), full (like Impi))
 * Different speeds on auto, or until contact/battle
+* Fog of war (gating for player mode)
+    * Passing race around on commands, to make sure actions are access controlled :-)
 * Player mode (not just god mode).
-    * Passing race around on commands, to make sure actions are access controlled :-)
 * Manual Shooting?

 ## Regression

 ## Code Quality
+* Review all TODO and warnings
-* Unit Test Mission 1 (or at least the lib part...)
+* Unit Test Missions (or at least the lib part...)
 * Review all unit tests, and add whats missing (GBLocation?
 GBxy? )
-* Review all TODO and warnings
 * Refactor to use resources for strings for Missions
-* Clean up loggin.
-Get rid of GBDebug?
 * Strings to resources.
 What to do about library strings?
+* Clean up logging.
+Get rid of GBDebug?
+* Get Rid of Feature Module?
+Or move image into app feature?
+Then we may not need to upload/download the image each time?

 ### Not Gating
 * Different layouts for landscape/tablet
 * Big: Problem with GBLib relying on u.() when it should use vm.x() for view model.
 Workaround for ship location in place.
 * Refactor firing solution and move logic for firing and taking damage into each ship's class (depends on ship refactor)
-* Get Rid of Feature Module?
-Having one feature module is kind of pointless, it seems
 * Refactor and apply naming conventions for UI elements (btn_do etc.) and other things
 * Access and visibility in gblib
 * Use Application for global state in Android: https://developer.android.com/reference/android/app/Application